NargesBaligh/Snake-Game/README.md

 # Snake-Game
-A simple snake terminal game in  cpp
+A simple snake terminal game in  c
 ![image](https://github.com/user-attachments/assets/34b4d29c-f230-48d1-8946-0613851fb33a)

 # Snake Game

-A simple Snake game implemented in C++ for the terminal.
+A simple Snake game implemented in C for the terminal.
 This project is designed to run on Windows using the `conio.h` library for handling input and `windows.h` for sleep functionality.

 ## Features